 A FEW MORE TIPS

 There are a lot of details to cover.
 There will be an application process – probably with an interview.
+Of course you’ll need a valid passport, so look into your Canadian, US or UK passport renewal will in advance.
 You’ll need to have the proper VISA, show proof of a certain sum of money in your bank account, need travel insurance and for most developing countries, you’ll need vaccinations.
 You’ll also need to do some reading about the culture and social practices of the country you’re visiting.
 And then you’ll have to pack.
 Once you’re there, there will be budgeting, reading maps, figuring out train schedules and finding the nerve to walk into job interviews.

 And finally you’ll have to prepare yourself for experiences that will last a lifetime!